Noggin (brand)

 Noggin is an American entertainment brand launched on February 2, 1999.
 Currently a streaming service, Noggin features educational series and games for children ages 5 to 12.
 Originally co-founded by Paramount and Sesame Workshop, Sesame left the company in 2002.
 Paramount retained ownership until 2024, when it sold the brand to Noggin's former CEO, Kristen Kane.

 From 1999 until 2009, Noggin was a cable television channel.
 The channel featured a daytime programming block for preschoolers and an overnight block for teenagers called "The N." From 2015 to 2024, Noggin was a streaming service, featuring both classic Noggin series and new original series.
 In August 2025, Noggin was relaunched as a new streaming app.
+The new 2025 app features an entirely original library instead of legacy programming from the brand's previous iterations.

 Noggin has received positive critical reception throughout its history, primarily for its older-targeted series.
 In 2003, Noggin received a Peabody Award for its series A Walk in Your Shoes.
 From 2004 to 2008, Noggin won three Webby Awards for its website.
-Noggin received a Writers' Guild of America Award and three GLAAD Media Award nominations for Miracle's Boys and South of Nowhere, both made for its teen programming block, The N.
+Noggin received a Writers' Guild of America Award and three GLAAD Media Award nominations for Miracle's Boys and South of Nowhere, both made for its teen-aimed programming block, The N.

 Creation

-The framework for Noggin was established in 1995, when Sesame Workshop (then known as the Children's Television Workshop) planned to start an educational cable channel called "New Kid City."
+The framework for Noggin was established in 1995, when Sesame Workshop (then known as the Children's Television Workshop) planned to start an educational cable channel, dubbed "New Kid City."
 The Los Angeles Times reported that creating its own channel was "the only way to ensure a home for its highly acclaimed shows," since other cable networks had replaced Sesame Workshop's educational programming with commercialized, merchandise-driven series.
 Meanwhile, Nickelodeon (part of MTV Networks) planned its own educational channel called "Big Orange."
 When the two companies learned of each other's ideas, they partnered to create a channel together.

 The channel was named Noggin, a slang term for a person's head.
 The name reflected the channel's purpose: to encourage children to think, discover new things, and use their imaginations.
 When it started, Noggin was mostly aimed at a pre-teen audience.
 Its main goal was to provide "fun shows that help kids learn and inspire their curiosity – all without feeling like they're in school."
 Noggin's core values included the statements: "Kids want to learn.
 Kids are naturally curious.
 There are no stupid questions."